clivemchd/hacker_news_clone/README.md

 git clone git@github.com:clivemchd/hacker_news_clone.git
 ```

 Install the dependencies and devDependencies and start the server.
+Please make sure you have node 14 plus installed in the system.

 ```sh
 $ cd hacker_news_clone